-- September 2 Student Orientation.
+- September 8 & 9 Student Orientation.

-- September 3 Fall term instruction begin.
+- September 10 Fall term instruction begin.

-- December 5 Fall term instruction ends.
+- December 11 Fall term instruction ends.

-- December 8 19 Fall term examinations.

-- January 5 Winter term instruction begins.
+- January 4 Winter term instruction begins.

-- February 16 20 Reading Break.
+- February 15 19 Reading Break.

-- April 9 Winter term instruction ends.
+- April 8 Winter term instruction ends.

-- April 14 23 Winter term examinations.

 We are a nine-month full-time college and community based program providing certification as a Classroom and Community Support Worker and the first year of study toward a Diploma in Human Services.

-We provide education and training to:

-- prepare graduates for leadership and excellence in their profession while assuring: - preparedness for lifelong learning and continued post-secondary education, - a commitment to personal and professional wellness and - a working knowledge of the importance of community partnerships.

-This nine-month experience provides depth in the development of:
+We provide education and training to:prepare graduates for leadership and excellence in their profession while assuring:preparedness for lifelong learning and continued post-secondary education, a commitment to personal and professional wellness anda working knowledge of the importance of community partnerships.
+This nine-month experience provides depth in the development of: knowledge (head), solid value base (heart) and professional and skills practice (hands)

-- knowledge (head),

-- · solid value base (heart) and

-- professional and skills practice (hands)